Heraldic flag: Pennon

-The pennon is a small elongated flag, either pointed or swallow-tailed (when swallow-tailed it may be described as a banderole).
+The pennon or pennant is a small elongated flag, either pointed or swallow-tailed (when swallow-tailed it may be described as a banderole).
 It was charged with the heraldic badge or some other armorial ensign of the owner, and displayed on his own lance, as a personal ensign.
 The pennoncelle was a modification of the pennon.

 In contemporary Scots usage, the pennon is 120 cm (four feet) in length.
 It tapers either to a point or to a rounded end as the owner chooses.
 It is assigned by the Lord Lyon King of Arms to any armiger who wishes to apply for it.

 Banner

-The banner of arms (also simply called banner) is square or oblong and larger than the pennon, bearing the entire coat of arms of the owner, composed precisely as upon a shield but in a square or rectangular shape.
+The banner of arms, also simply called banner, is square or oblong and larger than the pennon, bearing the entire coat of arms of the owner, composed precisely as upon a shield but in a square or rectangular shape.

 The banners of members of Orders of Chivalry are typically displayed in the Order's chapel.
 Banners of Knights of the Order of the Thistle are hung in the 1911 chapel of the Order in St Giles High Kirk in Edinburgh.
 Banners of Knights of the Order of the Garter are displayed in St George's Chapel at Windsor Castle.
 From Victorian times Garter banners have been approximately 5x5 ft.

 Banners became available to all English armigers as a result of a report by Garter to the Earl Marshal dated 29 January 1906.
 The report stated that the size of a banner for Esquires and Gentlemen should be considered in the future.
 Until that date, they were available to all noblemen and knights banneret.
 In 2011, Garter Woodcock said that the banner for an Esquire or Gentleman should be the same size as a Marquess's and those of a lower rank down to Knight, that is, 3x3 ft.

 In Scotland, the size of personal banners, excluding any fringes, are specified by the Lord Lyon.